-The Medigap Plans are wholly owned subsidiaries of a single parent company.
-The Medigap Plans' policies cover, among other things, the Medicare Part A deductible that may be incurred by their respective Medigap policyholders ("Policyholders") during an inpatient hospital stay.
-The Medigap Plans both propose to participate in an arrangement with the PHO, which has contracts with hospitals throughout the country ("Network Hospitals").
+The Medigap Plan's policies cover, among other things, the Medicare Part A deductible that may be incurred by its Medigap policyholders ("Policyholders") during an inpatient hospital stay.2 The Medigap Plan proposes to participate in an arrangement with the PHO, which has contracts with hospitals throughout the country ("Network Hospitals").

-Through the Medigap Plans' proposed arrangement with the PHO, each Network Hospital would provide a discount on the Medicare Part A inpatient deductible3 that the Medigap Plans otherwise
+Through the Medigap Plan's proposed arrangement with the PHO, each Network Hospital would provide a discount on the Medicare Part A inpatient deductible3 that the Medigap Plan otherwise would cover for any Policyholder.
+The discount would be established in advance, pursuant to a